Last updated 1/29/16

-- to find out if the library has magazines or journals on a subject, use the Periodicals Holdings list Articles from
+- to see if the library has a magazine or journal on a subject, use the Periodicals Holdings list Articles from

-- for articles on , use Bloom's Literary Reference and Shmoop: Literature databases
+- for articles on , use --- and Shmoop: Literature databases

 - NC LIVE (See the NC LIVE Information webpage for specific info about searching in NC LIVE

 - to find reports on major issues in the news, use CQ Researcher,

 - for articles on , use STAT!Ref database